WHETHER YOU'RE A SEASONED SKATER OR IF YOU'VE NEVER CONSIDERED YOURSELF AN ATHLETE IN YOUR LIFE, THERE IS ALWAYS A PLACE

-We host two 10-week sessions of PRG University per year.
+We typically host two 10-week sessions of PRG University per year.
 At the end of your 10 weeks with our Training Committee, you will be able to complete all of the Women's Flat Track Derby Association's (WFTDA) minimum skills and will be invited to join the league as a full time member.

 WHAT TO EXPECT

-PRGU hosts three practice sessions per week.
+PRGU typically hosts three practice sessions per week.
 On skates practices are held at the Community Center Tennis Courts in Millbrae on Wednesdays (7:30-9:30pm) and Sundays (5:00-6:00pm), off-skates practices will be held at a neighboring park.

 HOW TO PREPARE

 - Reserve your spot by registering online or emailing firstname.lastname@example.org.

 - Download the orientation packet.
 This has lots of good info around how to pick out gear and what to expect from your time in PRGU.

 - Join the PRG Potentials Facebook Group and start engaging with fellow newbie skaters